rytilahti/python-songpal/README.rst

 API information
 ~~~~~~~~~~~~~~~

+`Audio Control API <https://developer.sony.com/develop/audio-control-api/>`_ describes
+the API this project (currently partially) implements.

-The API resembles `Camera Remote API <https://developer.sony.com/develop/cameras/get-started/>`_,
+The `Camera Remote API <https://developer.sony.com/develop/cameras/get-started/>`_
-whose documentation can be useful for developers.
+is also similar to this, and may also be useful for developers.

 Home assistant support